Stephen "tWitch" Boss, dancer and "Ellen" show DJ, dead at 40

 In 2020, he was named co-executive producer of the show, and also filled in as host several times.
 When the show ended earlier this year, DeGeneres paid homage to Boss.
 "Over a decade ago, I met someone who changed my life and our show," DeGeneres said.
 "I'm talking about you, tWitch."
 She then played a video package highlighting his time on the show.

+On Wednesday, the host posted a message about Boss on the show's Instagram account.
+"I'm heartbroken. tWitch was pure love and light.
+He was my family, and I loved him with all my heart.
+I will miss him," she wrote, sharing a photo of them hugging.
+"Please send your love and support to Allison and his beautiful children - Weslie, Maddox, and Zaia."

-He has appeared in several movies, many of them dance-focused, like "Hairspray," "Stomp the Yard 2," "Magic Mike XXL" and the "Step Up" series.
+Boss has appeared in several movies, many of them dance-focused, such as "Hairspray," "Stomp the Yard 2," "Magic Mike XXL" and several installments of the "Step Up" series.

 This year, Boss and Holker starred alongside each other in the TV holiday special, "The Hip Hop Nutcracker," playing parents.